grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 ### err-mimir-store-consistency-check-failed

-This error occurs when the querier is unable to fetch some of the expected blocks after multiple retries and connections to different store-gateways, so the query fails as some blocks are missing.
+This error occurs when the querier is unable to fetch some of the expected blocks after multiple retries and connections to different store-gateways.
+The query fails because some blocks are missing.

 ### err-mimir-bucket-index-too-old